What is Ibuprofen?

 Though Ibuprofen is a non-addictive drug, it can affect a person’s well-being if a dependency is created with the drug.
 An individual may feel as though they cannot adequately function unless they are continually taking the drug.
 This could be harmful physically, psychologically, socially, and financially.

-If a man or woman has become dependent on Ibuprofen, they may experience mild side effects if suddenly discontinuing the drug.
+If a man or woman has developed an Ibuprofen Addiction, they may experience mild side effects if suddenly discontinuing the drug.
 Because Ibuprofen is not an addictive drug, these effects are minimal but may include the following:

 - Increased Anxiety